 He tried to purchase the elevator, but the hotel would not sell the elevator, so Walt had artists and engineers (Imagineers) visit the hotel to study the lift so that they could replicate the lift with necessary modernizations.
 If you dine at Club 33, you’d be remiss if you didn’t take the lift.
+As you step out of the elevator, you begin to notice all of the exquisite details that give Club 33 such a rich history.

-I earlier alluded to the fact that the Chateaubriand, purportedly one of the top menu items, was a sub-par item for this tier of restaurant.
-As I said at the outset, Club 33 is not a restaurant, it is the ultimate Disney fan experience, which happens to include a meal.
-Club 33 is not the most-sought after and elusive experience for Disney fans, with a closed waiting list because of its reputation as an exceptional restaurant.
+Club 33 is not a restaurant, it is the ultimate Disney experience, which happens to include a meal.
+Club 33 is not the most-sought after and elusive experience for Disneyland fans, with a closed waiting list because of its reputation as an exceptional restaurant.

-No, Club 33 is the Disney Holy Grail because of its history and exclusiveness.
+Club 33 is the Disney Holy Grail because of its history and exclusiveness.
 There is truly nothing else like it in the Disney universe.
 You don’t eat there because of the food, you eat there because of the ambiance.

 The tour was interesting, to say the least.
 By the time we were finished eating, the room of the restaurant where we were seated was fairly empty, with the exception of a couple of tables, meaning that our tour would not be rushed, nor would it interfere with other guests’ enjoyment of their meals.

-That said, here’s my capsule account of the tour, including the information I have been able to verify as accurate.
+Our waiter mixed history of Club 33.
 After leaving the main dining room, where we were seated, our tour proceeded to the room that’s known informally as the Trophy Room.